evilsoft/crocks/docs/src/pages/docs/crocks/Async.md

 Async e a ~> Async e a -> Async e a
 ```

-Providing a means for a fallback or alternative value, `alt` combines (2)
+Providing a means for a fallback or alternative value, `alt` combines two
 `Async` instances and will return the first [`Resolved`](#resolved) instance
 it encounters or the last [`Rejected`](#rejected) instance if it does not
 encounter a [`Resolved`](#resolved) instance.